samarv/Bootstrap-Project-I/README.md

     - Buttons
     - Button group
     - Card
-    - Jumbotron
-    - Navs
+    - Nav

 * Incorporate a responsive image of yourself somewhere on the site.
 (See example for ideas)

 * Introduce a table somewhere in your site that would be relevent to a resume.
 (See example for ideas)

-## Stretch Task - Implement a JavaScript based component in your site
+## Stretch Task - Implement a JavaScript-based component in your site